SystemsApproach/tcpcc/design.rst

 Chapter 3:  Design Space
 ==========================

+Now that we have the architectural foundation of TCP/IP in place, we are ready to explore the design space for addressing congestion control.
+To do this, we take a step back and consider the more general problem of resource allocation, of which congestion control is a more specific example.

+In other words, the mechanisms presented in later chapters are all trying to allocate switch queues and link bandwidth—both potentially scarce resources—to end-to-end network flows.
+There is no central "allocator" in a network the size of the Internet, so we solve the problem in a distributed way, with each communicating hosts at the edge of the network and all the switches inside of the network collaboratively making local decisions.

-This chapter scopes the design space, by both sketching a taxonomy for congestion control mechanisms and defining the criteria by which different mechanisms can be quantitatively evaluated and compared.
+This chapter scopes the design space for how these various parties make those decisions.
+It does this two parts.
+First, it presents a taxonomy for congestion control mechanisms.
+Second, it defines the criteria by which different mechanisms can be quantitatively evaluated and compared.

 3.1 Taxonomy of Solutions
 -------------------------

-Now that we have the architectural foundation of TCP/IP in place, we are ready to explore the design space available to address congestion control, more generally, resource allocation.
-To this end, we introduce four dimensions along which resource allocation mechanisms can be characterized; more subtle distinctions will be called out in later chapters.

-*[Reconcile the narrow "Congestion Control" framing versus broader "Resource Allocation" framing.]*
+We start by introducing four ways to characterize resource allocation mechanisms in general, and congestion control algorithms in particular.
+This taxonomy serves to both place congestion control in the larger context of resource allocation and distinguish among different congestion control algorithms.

 Router-Centric versus Host-Centric
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Resource allocation mechanisms can be classified into two broad groups:
+Resource allocation mechanisms can be classified into two broad
-those that address the problem from inside the network (i.e., at the
+groups: those that address the problem from inside the network (i.e.,
-routers or switches) and those that address it from the edges of the
+at the routers or switches) and those that address it from the edges
-network (i.e., in the hosts, perhaps inside the transport protocol).
+of the network (i.e., in the hosts, perhaps as part of the transport
-Since it is the case that both the routers inside the network and the
+protocol).
+Since it is the case that both the routers inside the
-hosts at the edges of the network participate in resource allocation,
+network and the hosts at the edges of the network participate in
-the real issue is where the majority of the burden falls.
+resource allocation, the real issue is where the majority of the
+burden falls.

 In a router-centric design, each router takes responsibility for
 deciding when packets are forwarded and selecting which packets are to